On Being a Peer Reviewer, and on Being a Semi-sentient Potato-like Creature from the 6th Dimension

 1. It keeps you accountable for your work.
 If you wouldn’t give your feedback to someone’s face, there’s a good chance that you know, deep down, that your review is problematic.
 In my reviews, I take great pains to make sure that I’m being as even-handed and fair as I possibly can — knowing that I’m going to sign my name at the end is a strong motivator to provide the best, most helpful review that I possibly can.

 2. This is a smaller, somewhat throw-away point, but I’ve found that having a policy of signing my reviews is a great way to ensure that I avoid getting mired in ridiculous inter-lab politics.
-On three separate occasions, I’ve been approached at conferences by absolutely enraged scholars who had a mind to really “let me have it” for a bad review that they think I wrote.
+On three separate occasions, I’ve been approached at conferences by absolutely enraged scholars who had a mind to really “let me have it” for a bad review that they thought were written by me.
 I have to say, those situations have been really, really easy to defuse by simply asking “Hey, just to check, did the review have my name at the end of it?
 If not, then it wasn’t me.
 Want to grab a coffee and chat about it?”
 Whew.

 Acknowledge Your Limitations